-Term Definition Standing Committee A committee of the local government appointed under section 264 of the Local Government Regulation 2012 Council Ipswich City Council Councillor Of a local government, includes the Mayor Deputation A presentation from a member/s of the public (which could be on behalf of an organisation or individual) to an ordinary or committee meeting Foreshadowed Means a proposed amendment foreshadowed by a Councillor amendment under clause 9.5 of this meeting procedure during debate on the first amendment Foreshadowed motion Means a motion foreshadowed by a Councillor under clause 9.5 of the meeting procedure during debate on an original motion Investigation policy Refers to the policy as required by section 150AE of the LGA Meeting A local government meeting or a committee meeting Ordinary meeting A meeting that the local government is required to hold pursuant to section 257 of the Local Government Regulation 2012 Point of order An interjection during a meeting by a member who does not have the floor, to call to the attention of the Chairperson an alleged violation or breach of the local government's standing orders or meeting procedures Procedural Motion A set of motions that can be employed in specific ways to control the conduct of meetings.
-Regulation Local Government Regulation 2012 Standing The rules adopted by Council that regulate the meetings of the orders /meeting Ipswich City Council procedures Variation to a motion Where a Councillor seeks to vary a motion by obtaining the consent of the mover and seconder of the motion to have the proposed variation included in the motion
+Term Definition Standing Committee A committee of the local government appointed under section 264 of the Local Government Regulation 2012 Condolences An expression of sympathy, especially on the occasion of a death Council Ipswich City Council Councillor Of a local government, includes the Mayor Deputation A presentation from a member/s of the public (which could be on behalf of an organisation or individual) to an ordinary or committee meeting Foreshadowed Means a proposed amendment foreshadowed by a Councillor amendment under clause 9.5 of this meeting procedure during debate on the first amendment Foreshadowed motion Means a motion foreshadowed by a Councillor under clause 9.5 of the meeting procedure during debate on an original motion Investigation policy Refers to the policy as required by section 150AE of the LGA Matters Arising A matter that arises fairly from the published Agenda of the meeting or a matter determined by the meeting in accordance with clause 7.3 of the procedures.
+Meeting A local government meeting or a committee meeting Ordinary meeting A meeting that the local government is required to hold pursuant to section 257 of the Local Government Regulation 2012 Point of order An interjection during a meeting by a member who does not have the floor, to call to the attention of the Chairperson an alleged violation or breach of the local government's standing 5 orders or meeting procedures Presentations Presenting a topic to an audience, a demonstration/introduction Described NASI's s or speech that is meant to inform or persuade Procedural Motion A set of motions that can be employed in specific ways to control Day Jaria the conduct of meetings.
+Regulation Local Government Regulation 2012 Standing The rules adopted by Council that regulate the meetings of the orders/meeting Ipswich City Council procedures A statement last or gift han auxing someone or something Tributes A statement/act or gift honouring someone or something, intended to show gratitude Variation to a motion Where a Councillor seeks to vary a motion by obtaining the consent of the mover and seconder of the motion to have the proposed variation included in the motion proposed variation included in the motion